 The 4 percent are the "unpredictables" you did not account for when designing the project.
 It takes time to fix.
 This is why there is no such thing as a product delivered on time without everyone working nights and weekends as the deadline approaches.
 If the project was scheduled to finish in 2 weeks, you will have to either work 24/7 till then or find a good negotiator to extend the deadline.

 Elon Musk promised to have the falcon 1 in orbit in a year and a half.
 It took a total of six years for it to happen.

 Putting pressure on the programmers won't help, it won't make them type faster; remember that how fast you type does not make you a better programmer, it just makes you type faster.
 Pressure actually make things worse.
 New bugs will be introduced and there will be no documentation to explain what each part of your project does.
 More times than I care to admit, I chose to create illusions of bugs being fixed (hard coding) instead of taking the long route of fixing it.

-Those 4 percent may take even longer to complete than the 95 percent.
-If I can predict only the 95% part of a project which account for probably 30 to 40% of the time needed to complete it, what's the point being put on the spot to give an estimate for something that will take plus/minus 100 hours of what i will say?
+Those 4 percents may take even longer to complete than the 95 percent.
+If I can predict only the 95% part of a project which account for probably 30 to 40% of the time needed to complete it, what's the point being put on the spot to give an estimate for something that will take plus/minus 100 hours of what I will say?
 Maybe it will make some people look good in a meeting.
 Maybe by sheer luck I will be right and will be viewed as an expert while it quietly fuel my impostor syndrome.

 How about the remaining 1%?